centau/ecr/docs/api/Registry.md

     > ⚠️ This method does **not** remove any of the entity's components.
     > If it is not known that an entity has components, use [`Registry:destroy()`](Registry#destroy) instead.

-    > ⚠️ Using this method on an entity that still has components will result in *undefined behavior*.
+    > ⚠️ Using this method on an entity that still has components will result in *unexpected behavior*.

 ---